jorgesoft/jorgesilva-pro-v2/content/blog/this-site/index.md

         ├── cloud-and-computer.webp
         └── index.md
 ```
-The functionalliyy is that each directory inside blog will be a URL that loads a blog post with.
-For example, the hello-world directory will make the blog post jorgesilva.pro/hello-world, and the content is in index.md and uses the salty_egg.jpg image.
-So, to make this blog entry, I basically made the this-site directory, and wrote what you are reading in the index.md page.
+The functionality is that each directory inside the blog directory will be a URL that loads a blog post.
+For example, the hello-world directory will make the blog post jorgesilva.pro/hello-world, and the content is in index.md and includes the salty_egg.jpg image.
+So, to make this blog entry, I basically made the this-site directory and wrote what you are reading in the index.md page.
 Very cool right?

 ### Hosting